TheCurle/Chroma/README.md

 ### Windows
 I (Curle) use Windows for developing Chroma.
-Simply have an [x86_64-elf-gcc](https://github.com/lordmilko/i686-elf-tools) and ld (included!) in your PATH, and run setup.bat.
+Simply have an [x86_64-elf-gcc](https://github.com/lordmilko/i686-elf-tools) and ld (included!) in your PATH, run `cmake` in the source directory, then `make`.
-You will need to use WSL to generate the iso; copy the created kernel.elf file to iso/boot/ as `initrd`, and run `grub-mkrescue -o chroma.iso iso/`.
-A new system is in the works for creating this ISO natively on Windows.

-The generated ISO works in QEMU, or on a physical test device (unlike a lot of other hobby OSes!)
+It will compile the kernel, and create an OS image with `mkbootimg`.

 ### Linux

 The system for linux is a lot easier, but you *do* need an x86_64-elf-gcc cross compiler.
 You can get one from the AUR on Arch-based distros (like Manjaro), or make one yourself using [the OSDev Wiki guide](https://wiki.osdev.org/GCC_Cross-Compiler)
-Simply run the `init.sh` to generate a makefile, then `make` to create the kernel.elf file.
+Simply run the `init.sh` to generate a makefile, then `make` to create the image file.

-Same thing applies as Windows now - copy the kernel.elf file to iso/boot/ as `initrd` and run `grub-mkrescue -o chroma.iso iso/`.
+The generated IMG works in QEMU, or on a physical test device (unlike a lot of other hobby OSes!)
+This means you can use any emulator or hypervisor to run it.